Collectors Club of New York: Members

-The Collectors Club membership of over 750 includes stamp collectors from the tri-state area of New York, New Jersey, and Connecticut, as well as members elsewhere in the United States and in other countries.
+The original club was founded serving a members primarily in the New York City area.
+As it grew the club became less NYC centric.
+Today’s membership is over 600 with about 15% in the NYC area and 15% outside the United States making The Collectors Club a truly international philatelic organization.

 Many prominent and world-famous philatelists have been members, including: Alfred F. Lichtenstein, Harry Lindquist, John Luff, John Walter Scott of Scott catalogue fame, Lawrence L. Shenfield, John J. Britt and Theodore E. Steinway.
 Prominent stamp collectors named as honorary members include Franklin D. Roosevelt and the 26th Earl of Crawford.

 Awards

 The Alfred F. Lichtenstein Memorial Award for Distinguished Service to Philately, established in 1952 in honor of Alfred F. Lichtenstein, is an award issued annually by the club to a living individual for outstanding service to philately.